<> <> <> <>

 Are there any side effects of Saxenda?

-Overall, the possible side effects of Saxenda and Ozempic are similar.
+Overall, the possible side effects of Saxenda and Ozempic are much the same.

 What's the difference between Ozempic and Saxenda?